 The Marvel issue of "What If?..." that dealt with the Fallen Son storyline had a cover of Captain America carrying an apparently dead Iron Man in a dramatically mourning way.
 The contents of the comic... weren't nearly so touching.

 Many issues of What If...? have covers that pose more dramatic questions than the ones actually addressed in the issue, and often emphasize fairly minor parts of the story.
 Take, for instance, vol. 2 #5, "What If The Vision had Destroyed the Avengers?"
-The Vision's role in the story is rather limited — the issue is really about what would have happened if Wonder Man had survived his first encounter with the Avengers.
+The Vision's role in the story is rather limited — while he is a murderous bad guy, he only shows up near the end, and he doesn't do anything that can be described as "destroying the Avengers."
+The issue is really about what would have happened if Wonder Man had survived his first encounter with the team.

 Vol. 1 #39, "What If Thor battled Conan?" is the question asked on the cover, which depicts Thor and Conan in aggressive stances with weapons raised at each other.
 Inside, the title page instead asks "What if Thor of Asgard had met Conan the Barbarian?", and the two fight only briefly before becoming the best of friends.